rflorenc/kube_dev_sessions/sessions/session_1/README.md

 ```
 ${GOPATH_K8S}/hack/install-etcd.sh

+# Ensure etcd binaries are in your $PATH
-# Replace etcd version accordingly
+# Replace etcd version accordingly below
 sudo cp -v ${GOPATH_K8S}/third_party/etcd-v3.X.Y-linux-amd64/{etcd,etcdctl} /usr/local/bin/
 ```

 ## Build Kubernetes

-> :warning: **If you are using zsh on MacOSX**: Ensure you are using the latest version of bash since the build scripts use `mapfile` which isn't supported by zsh.
+> :warning: **zsh on MacOSX**: Ensure you are using the latest version of bash since the build scripts use `mapfile` which isn't supported by zsh.

 ```